CHIBUZOR-1/ABIS/README.md

 CLOUDINARY_API_SECRET=...
 ```

-## Author
+## 🧑‍💻 Author

-ABIS is built and maintained by Chibuzor Henry Amaechi as a fullstack authentication showcase with CI/CD, testing, and modern tooling.
+**Chibuzor Henry Amaechi** — built ABIS as a fullstack authentication showcase with CI/CD, testing, and modern tooling.

+## 📝 License

+This project is licensed under the MIT License.